2022 Dripping Springs ISD School Board Candidate Survey

 In order to allow for easy candidate comparison by question, candidate responses to Part 1 - Rapid Fire all listed in ballot order, while Part 2 -Short Answers are listed in revolving ballot order.

-At the bottom of this page are additional candidate surveys and interviews conducted by other organizations that may also help voters make an informed decision prior to casting a ballot for the 2021 DSISD School Board Election.
+At the bottom of this page are additional candidate surveys and interviews conducted by other organizations that may also help voters make an informed decision prior to casting a ballot in the 2022 DSISD School Board Election.

 Candidates listed below in ballot order.